 Employers are facing a surprising number of difficult and untested employment law issues as the UK rolls out its Covid-19 vaccination programme.
 Many are asking if vaccination can be made compulsory for employees.
 There are also questions about alternatives to a mandatory requirement, time off for vaccine appointments, and how vaccine objectors should be dealt with as well as data privacy concerns and other issues.

-The Government has been rolling out vaccinations to all adults in the UK and expects all adults to have been offered a first dose by 19 July.
+The Government has been rolling out vaccinations to all adults in the UK and expects all adults to have been offered the first dose by 19 July.

 Will vaccination be mandatory for workers in the care sector?